mongodb/amboy/README.rst

 Issues
 ~~~~~~

-Please file all issues in the `MAKE project
+Please file all issues in the `EVG project
-<https://jira.mongodb.org/browse/MAKE>`_ in the `MongoDB Jira
+<https://jira.mongodb.org/browse/EVG>`_ in the `MongoDB Jira
 <https://jira.mongodb.org/>`_ instance.